Bounds on Linear Tur\'{a}n Number for Trees: Our Results

 \begin{theorem} For $r \geq 3$, $ex_r^{\mathrm{lin}}(n,{B_4^r}) \leq \dfrac{(r+1)n}{r}$.
 Equality holds if and only if the linear $r$-uniform hypergraph is the union of disjoint Steiner systems $S(2, r, r^2)$, given that the Steiner system $S(2,r,r^2)$ exists. \end{theorem}

 For the crown hypergraph $E_4^r$, we obtain the following upper bound.

 \begin{theorem} For $r \geq 3$, $ex_r^{\mathrm{lin}}(n,E_4^r) \leq \dfrac{(2r-1)n}{r}$. \end{theorem}

 The linear Tur\'{a}n number for $S_4^r$ follows directly from Proposition~\ref{starprop}.
-The upper bound for $P_4^r$ follows from the path result in \cite{zhou2025turan}, and we obtain a lower bound for $P_4^r$ under certain divisibility and existence assumptions. \begin{theorem} Assume $r^2\mid n$ and that the Steiner system $S(2,r,r^2)$ exists.
+The upper bound for $P_4^r$ follows from the bound on $P_k^r$ in \cite{zhou2025turan}, and we obtain a lower bound for $P_4^r$ under certain divisibility and existence assumptions. \begin{theorem} Assume $r^2\mid n$ and that the Steiner system $S(2,r,r^2)$ exists.
 Then, $ex_r^{\mathrm{lin}}(n,P_4^r) \geq \dfrac{(r+1)n}{r}$. \end{theorem}